3 Chromosomal Disorders

 3-34 What should be done if prenatal screening indicates a high risk of Down syndrome?

-If there is an increased risk for Down syndrome on genetic screening (advanced maternal age, ultrasound, maternal serum screening or a combinations of these), then the mother (preferably with her partner) should be counselled and offered prenatal diagnosis with amniocentesis at 16 weeks to confirm or exclude the possible diagnosis of Down syndrome.
+If there is an increased risk for Down syndrome on genetic screening (advanced maternal age, ultrasound, maternal serum screening or a combination of these), then the mother (preferably with her partner) should be counselled and offered prenatal diagnosis with amniocentesis at 16 weeks to confirm or exclude the possible diagnosis of Down syndrome.
 A risk of above 1 in 250 is often used to define a high risk for Down syndrome.

 - Fetal cells can also be obtained by chorionic villus (placental) biopsy or cordocentesis (drawing blood from the umbilical cord).
 Both have higher complication risks than amniocentesis and are only offered at a few tertiary centres and in private practice in South Africa.